 “As a young entrepreneur, you try to fit into the boxes that are out there,” Rueda says.
 A b-school grad who left his job in the corporate world to pursue work that aligned with his values, he wants to take Book a Street Artist to the next level.
 While his business model isn’t instantaneously scalable for millions, he sees the immediate impact on the lives of the artists he features in the app.

-Many entrepreneurs fall into this unique space in startupland: making an impact, but in non-traditional ways that may not attract investors.
+Many entrepreneurs fall into this unique space in startupland: Making an impact, but in non-traditional ways, that may not attract investors.
 Or, they are ready for investment but don’t want to let go of control.
-Never fear, weirdos of the workplace, there are plenty of ways to find money for your nonconformist projects.
+Never fear, weirdos of the workplace, there are plenty of ways to find the money for your nonconformist projects.

 1. Enter Competitions Made for Trailblazers